-From Michael Reich, Director
+From Jesse Rothstein, Director

 On behalf of IRLE, I would like to extend a warm welcome to all visitors to our Web site, which provides comprehensive coverage of our activities, as well as extensive access to the full text of policy briefs, reports and other publications.